 The final rule provides none of the clarity and certainty it promises.
 Instead, it creates confusion and risk by giving the agencies almost unlimited authority to regulate, at their discretion, any low spot where rainwater collects, including common farm ditches, ephemeral drainages, agricultural ponds and isolated wetlands found in and near farms and ranches across the nation.
 The rule defines terms like “tributary” and “adjacent” in ways that make it impossible for farmers and ranchers to know whether the specific ditches, ephemeral drains or low areas on their land will be deemed “waters of the U.S.” But these definitions are broad enough to give regulators (and citizen plaintiffs) plenty of room to assert that such areas are subject to CWA regulation.
 The rule will give the agencies sweeping new authority to regulate land use, which they may exercise at will, or at the whim of a citizen plaintiff.

-- Farm Bureau has significant concerns with the regulation and believes it expands federal jurisdiction, resulting in the imposition of burdensome requirements on agricultural producers.
+- Farm Bureau has significant concerns with the 2015 rule and believes it expands federal jurisdiction, resulting in the imposition of burdensome requirements on agricultural producers.

 - Farm Bureau supports congressional efforts to have EPA and the Corps withdraw the rule and limit funding for implementation.